mr-nuno/pulumi-loopia-dns/README.md

 A Pulumi provider for managing DNS records in Loopia using the XML-RPC API.
 This project is a template for building custom Pulumi providers in Go, following best practices and the structure of the official Pulumi Go Provider configurable example.

+> **Reference:** See the [Pulumi Go Provider official examples](https://github.com/pulumi/pulumi-go-provider/blob/main/examples) for more patterns and advanced use cases.

 ## Features
 - Full CRUD support for Loopia DNS records
 - Secure configuration via Pulumi secrets